 - Exhibit one framed 8" x 10" close-up photograph using the skills learned on pages 58-61(section: Bits and Pieces) of the project manual titled Level 2 Next Level Photography.
-No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 16 5/8" x 8 1/8" panorama photograph using the skills learned on pages 62-65(section: Panorama) of the project manual titled Level 2 Next Level Photography.
-No photo editing is allowed in this class except cropping and red eye removal; OR - Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your Photography 2 project manual.
+No photo editing is allowed in this class except cropping and red eye removal; Be prepared to show the page in the manual of the technique you are demonstrating.
+OR - Exhibit one framed 8" x 24" or smaller panorama photograph using the skills learned on pages 62-65(section: Panorama) of the project manual titled Level 2 Next Level Photography.
+No photo editing is allowed in this class except cropping and red eye removal; Be prepared to show the page in the manual of the technique you are demonstrating.
+OR • Exhibit one framed 8" x 10" photo which demonstrates your understanding of a technique you learned from your

+Photography 2 project manual.
 No photo editing is allowed in this class except cropping and red eye removal.
 Be prepared to show the page in the manual of the technique you are demonstrating.